 An employee scheduled to work on a designated holiday that does not report to work and is not excused, shall forfeit the holiday pay.
 Further, an employee with an unexcused absence on a normal workday prior to or after a designated holiday, or equivalent day off, shall not be paid for the holiday.

+Leave of Absence: Employee benefits include leaves of absence.
+See Section XII for discussion on the types of leave.

+Staff Development and Training: Employees are encouraged to participate in job related training to enhance job performance, develop and strengthen skills, and to keep current on specific developments and trends.
+The Staff Development and Training Program is responsible for monitoring and administering training activities.

+LEAVE ADMINISTRATION

-B. Leave of Absence: It shall be the policy of Bááháálí Chapter to authorize leave of absences with or without pay granted to an employee to take time off from work to attend to important personal matters.
+General Leave Policies: It shall be the policy of Bááháálí Chapter to authorize leave of absences with or without pay granted to an employee to take time off from work to attend to important personal matters.
 The Chapter recognizes that its employee should be permitted time off for rest, recreation, personal and family affairs, confinement, illness, and military duty.
 Maximum efficiency and productivity can be maintained only by safeguarding the health and welfare of employees.
 The type of leave granted shall depend upon the reason for the employee’s absence and type of leave benefits available to the employee as provided herein.

+Use of Leave

+Employees will earn annual and sick leave, however, when and how these leave benefits are used is subject to supervisory approval.
+Employees should keep in mind that the use of leave is granted as a privilege rather than a right.
+It should also be clearly understood that leave is granted to employees at such times as they can be conveniently spared from work.
+Use of leave may be subject to verification and improper use of leave may be denied.
+Leave may be denied due to the requirements of the workload, except as provided herein.

-1. Request for Leave:
+Request for Leave:

 Request for leave of any kind or duration must be initiated by the employee on a Request for Leave Form (Exhibit J) and presented to the Chapter Manager/Chapter President for approval prior to taking leave.

-2. Approval Authority:

-Employees have the right to earn annual and sick leave; however, when and how these leave benefits are used is subject to the Chapter Manager’s approval.
-Employees should keep in mind that any leave of absence is granted as privilege rather than an employee right.
-It should also be clearly understood that leaves of absences are granted to employees at such times as they can be conveniently spared from work on which they are engaged.
-Usage of leave privileges may be subject to validation and verification to insure its proper usage and may be denied prior to or withdrawn after it has been granted.
-Further, a leave of absence may be denied due to the requirements of the workload, except as provided herein.

-3. Leave Year:
+Leave Year:

-The leave year for purposes of accrual and usage is established as that period which commences with the beginning of the first complete pay period occurring in the calendar year and ends at the close of the last complete pay period which begins in that calendar year.
+The leave year shall consist of 26 pay periods and shall begin with the first complete pay period in any given calendar year and end with the 26th pay period.

-4. Employee Leave Schedule:
+Employee Leave Schedule: